 A pneumatic system is a permanent system activated by a bay sensor located at the cut-off point.
 When water enters the sensor, it pressurises the air, which is piped to a mechanism that activates the opening and closing of irrigation structures.

 A portable timer system is a temporary system which uses electronic clocks to activate the opening and closing of the irrigation structures.
-Because of its portable nature, landowners usually buy 4 or 5 units to move around the whole property.
+Because of its portable nature, 4 or 5 units are usually purchased to move around the whole property.

 SCADA based systems have the additional benefit of being able to start and stop irrigation pumps and motors.